-Estimated UC tuition a student can avoid when they complete 15 dual-enrollment units before freshman year.
+Estimated UC tuition a student can avoid when they complete 15 college units before freshman year.

-California students can save time and tuition through AP and dual enrollment, but the rules are hard to follow.
-Pathfinder shows what your credits already cover, what still matters for UC or CSU, and which courses are worth looking for next at your school.
+California students can save time and tuition through exam credit, dual enrollment, transfer coursework, and smarter course choices, but the rules are hard to follow.
+Pathfinder shows what your transcript and saved credits already cover, what still matters for UC or CSU, and which courses are worth looking for next.

-Estimated UC tuition saved when 15 units are completed through dual enrollment before freshman year.
+Estimated UC tuition saved when 15 units are completed through transferable college credit before freshman year.

 Students who start college with 15 units already completed are more likely to graduate on time.

-The research paper shows the same pattern California families already feel: tuition is rising, college rules are opaque, and students lose time when credits do not map cleanly to admission and degree requirements.
+California families already feel the pattern: tuition is rising, college rules are opaque, and students lose time when credits do not map cleanly to admission and degree requirements.

-Higher on-time graduation probability when students start college with 15 units already completed.
+Higher on-time graduation probability when CSU students start college with 15 units already completed.

 Of students reported being unsure whether dual-enrollment courses satisfy A-G requirements.